kwhite2/git/sections/07-staging-and-committing-changes.md

   create mode 100644 syllabus.md
 ```

 This means you have successfully made your first commit in the repository—congratulations!
+There are a few things going on in this message.
+The relevant information for you for now is the second line, which tells you that one file was changed, and there were no insertions or deletions.
+You have a fresh new file!

 Let's check the state of our repository after the commit by running `git status`: